MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

 Sarah: **"**Coming off the 2021 album, [The Other Side of Darkness](https://pitp.bandcamp.com/album/the-other-side-of-darkness), this track's vocal texturing reaches into celestial expressions.
 Love the embrace of this ambient soundscape.
 Such subtle calm in this one, as well as the whole album.**"**

 ## [Mytron & Ofofo](https://multiculti.bandcamp.com/album/ceremony) – Red Bird
 Sarah: **"**Off of Myton & Ofofo's 2018 [Ceremony](https://multiculti.bandcamp.com/album/ceremony) album, this track never fails to groooove.
-Love the pairing of these tribal percussions withh these bouncing synths.
-Mytron & Ofofo cultivate a meld of psychedlic and club beats, you might put this one on repeat :)**"**
+Love the pairing of these tribal percussions with the bouncing synths.
+Mytron & Ofofo cultivate such an engaging meld of psychedelic and club beats, you might put this one on repeat :)**"**

 ## [YOM](https://komosrecords.bandcamp.com/album/celebration)– Celebration
 Sarah: **"**This track comes off Paris-based YOM's newly released album, [Celebration](https://komosrecords.bandcamp.com/album/celebration).
 Full of classical and jazz reflections, YOM pushes tracks into spiritual planes.
 Love the spiraling melodies in this track.
 Magical :)**"**